timothyb0912/blog/_posts/2021-06-30-Coded-Communication.md

 In this sense, a therapist wears both hats of a counselor and consultant.
 In either case, the therapist relates to the client 'from above,' whereas the coach relates to the client 'from below.'
-This is one difference referred to in my note from [May](https://timothyb0912.github.io/blog/psychology/2021/05/30/Psychological-optimization.html).
+This is one difference implied in my note from [May](https://timothyb0912.github.io/blog/psychology/2021/05/30/Psychological-optimization.html).

 Finally, there are commanding relationships.
 Here, there is no back and forth at all.